-When we think about milk we tend to think about all the products that are made from milk such as, yoghurts, butter, ice cream, cheese, chocolate etc. It is the white liquid we drink that is produced by female animals, most readily available from cows, sheep or goats.
-Milk provides the primary source of nutrition for babies before they are able to digest other types of food.
+Milk is one of the most commonly consumed products in the world.
+When we think about milk, as well as the liquid itself, we tend to think about all the products that are made from milk – such as yoghurts, butter, ice cream, cheese, chocolate etc. Cow’s milk is commonly consumed in the UK, along with sheep and goat’s milk.
+Milk provides the primary source of nutrition for babies before they are able to digest other types of food, and is found across many cuisines all over the world.

-A food allergy is an adverse reaction involving your immune system which mistakenly treats the milk protein as a threat.
-Usually it takes just a short period of time for symptoms of a milk allergy to show, often within 2 hours.
-Without medical help, this may lead to anaphylaxis that can be fatal.
+A milk allergy is an adverse reaction involving your immune system which mistakenly treats milk proteins as a threat (as if they’re dangerous invaders).
+Usually, it takes just a short period of time for symptoms of a milk allergy or dairy allergy to show, often within a few hours.
+The severity of the allergic reactions can be mild or severe, however in some cases, without medical help, this may lead to anaphylaxis that can be fatal.

-Milk allergy symptoms can come on very rapidly.
+Milk allergy reactions can come on very rapidly.
 Symptoms include:

 - Swollen tongue or lips